 Once the community plugin is enabled, you'll be able to easily create a custom dashboard.

 Download or build plugin binary.
-The location of binary of how to build it is usually described on plugin's Github repository.
+The location of binary and how to build it is usually described on plugin's Github repository.

 Copy the plugin binary over to